wp-plugins/bangla-date-display/readme.txt

 Tested up to: 3.5
 Stable tag: trunk

-Easily display current Bangla, English/Gregorian and Hijri date in bangla language anywhere in your wordpress site!
+Easily display current Bangla, English (Gregorian) and Hijri date in bangla language anywhere in your wordpress site!

 == Description ==